Risk Controlled Image Retrieval: Experiments

 \subsection{Implementations}

-Our proposed \sysname\ is versatile and can be applied to any image retrieval model that provides heuristic uncertainty.
-For comparison purposes, we use the image retrieval model from \cite{warburg2021bayesian} as the backbone model.
-Based on this backbone, we build four comparing methods: \textbf{Determinstic}, \textbf{MCD}, \textbf{BTL} and \textbf{Deep Ensemble}.
-The architectures of the first three are depicted in Fig.\ref{fig_networks}.
-The Determinstic model is composed of ResNet-50 \cite{he2016deep} backbone, a GeM layer \cite{radenovic2018fine}, a fully connected layer and a L2-normalization layer.
-The Determinstic model is trained with the triplet loss \cite{schroff2015facenet}.
-The MCD model is same as the Determinstic except that we apply dropout to all conventional layers of the backbone during both training and testing time.
-The BTL model has an additional variance head, and it is trained with the bayesian triplet loss \cite{warburg2021bayesian}.
-We build $5$ determinstic models to form the Deep Ensemble model.
+\sysname\ is versatile and can be applied to any image retrieval system that provides heuristic uncertainty.
+To show the effectiveness of \sysname, we first build three conventional image retrieval systems, \textbf{BTL}, \textbf{MCD} and \textbf{Deep Ensemble}, based on the model used in \cite{warburg2021bayesian}.
+Each system has a feature extractor and an uncertainty estimator as described in \cref{sec_uncertainty}.
+BTL, MCD and Deep Ensemble retrieve fixed $K$ database samples when given a query.
+For comparing purposes, we also include a \textbf{Deterministic} image retrieval system that only has a feature extractor.

-We train the above models using the Adam optimizer, with an initial learning rate of $10^{-5}$ and an exponential learning rate scheduler with gamma $0.99$.
+All models are trained using the Adam optimizer with an initial learning rate of $10^{-5}$ and an exponential learning rate scheduler with gamma $0.99$.
 The weight decay is set to $10^{-3}$.
-Our model's feature dimension is $2048$, and the variance dimension is $1$.
-We adopt a hard mining strategy and feed the model with triplets that violate the triplet margin \cite{warburg2021bayesian} (please see supplementary for details).
+The feature dimension is $2048$ and the variance dimension is $1$.
+We adopt a hard mining strategy, feeding models with triplets that violate the triplet margin \cite{warburg2021bayesian}.
+More information about the network and training can be found in the supplementary materials.